 DEPARTMENT OF VISUAL & MEDIA ARTS

 B.F.A.
 Antioch College

 M.F.A.
 San Francisco Art Institute

-Reisman also produced Waking the Dead, directed by Keith Gordon and starring Billy Crudup and Jennifer Connelly; and the critically acclaimed Affliction, directed by Paul Schrader and based on the novel by Russell Banks, which starred Academy Award nominee Nick Nolte, Academy Award winner James Coburn, Sissy Spacek, and Willem Dafoe.
+Reisman also produced Waking the Dead, directed by Keith Gordon from the novel by Scott Spencer which starred Billy Crudup and Jennifer Connelly; and the critically acclaimed Affliction, directed by Paul Schrader and based on the novel by Russell Banks, which starred Academy Award nominee Nick Nolte, Academy Award winner James Coburn, Sissy Spacek, and Willem Dafoe.
 Other projects she produced include Keith Gordon's Mother Night and Schrader's Light Sleeper, The Comfort of Strangers, and Patty Hearst.

 Prior to joining Emerson, Reisman served as Professor of Media Study at SUNY/Buffalo and was the director of a new graduate program in film and performance.

 Reisman is a member of the Academy of Motion Picture Arts and Sciences and the Producers Guild of America.
 She serves annually as a judge for the Academy's Nicholls Fellowships in Screenwriting as well as the Student Academy Awards.